adobe/wskdebug/README.md

 _Debugger and live development tool for Apache OpenWhisk_

-`wskdebug` is a command line tool to debug and faster develop OpenWhisk actions in your favorite IDE or debugger.
+`wskdebug` is a command line tool to develop and debug OpenWhisk actions in your favorite IDE or debugger with a fast feedback loop.
+It features:

-Features:

 * full debugging of actions of the respective language runtime
 * automatic code reloading